blaryjp/ng-bootstrap-switch/README.md

 Pure AngularJS adaptation of the Bootstrap Switch plugin.

 Based on the work of Bootstrap Switch (https://github.com/nostalgiaz/bootstrap-switch).

-2nd style based from FlatUI free.
+2nd style based on FlatUI free.

 ## Usage